-“If you can’t stop ‘em, fix ‘em” seems to be the attitude of medical services cropping up all over the country to help hard-drinking partygoers recover from their binges.
+Until now.“If you can’t stop ‘em, fix ‘em” seems to be the attitude of medical services cropping up all over the country to help hard-drinking partygoers recover from their binges.
 The treatment: IV hydration.
 Hangover Heaven in Las Vegas claims to be the first medical clinic dedicated to curing hangovers; it opened in April of 2012, founded by anesthesiologist Dr. Jason Burke, who calls himself the world’s first hangover specialist.
 Patients/clients can opt to visit the clinic, have a staffer come to their home or hotel room, or hop a ride on the hangover treatment bus.
 Since opening, Hangover Heaven has treated over 20,000 hangovers.

 The hangover clinics offer their own “cocktails” of IV fluids which may include vitamins (often B complex), antioxidants, electrolytes, Zofran, Pepcid, or Toradol.
 (Hangover Heaven’s options are dubbed Redemption, Salvation, and Rapture!)
 Patients tend to be young, usually in their 20s to 40s, and eager to feel better so they don’t miss work or other activities.
 The clinics claim that the IVs begin to ease the symptoms of alcohol-induced dehydration in as little as 15 minutes, although the treatments usually take 30-60 minutes (and cost from one to several hundred dollars, not covered by insurance).